ericliucs/ericliucs/README.md

-- 👋 Hi, I’m Eric!
+- 👋 Hey!
 Thanks for stopping by here.
 - 👀 I’m a student at Duquesne University majoring in Computer Science.
-- 🌱 I’m currently learning web/software development.
-Right now, I'm focusing on React while playing around with SQL.
+- 🌱 I’m currently learning backend development and cybersecurity.
 - 📫 You can reach me at my email, liue@duq.edu.

 <!---